sjpiper145/MakerSkillTree/README.md

 ☐ Australian Professional Standards for Teachers (https://www.aitsl.edu.au/standards/graduate)

 Got a suggestion for a new skill tree, or feedback on an existing tree?
 Use the [suggestion box form](https://forms.office.com/r/0LdRzGZ2pK).
 Interested in helping put one of these together?
 Or even something that's not on the list?
 Send through your draft and I can put it in the template, or we can do a brainstorm hour to fill it in.
-If you're an expert and help me put something together a skill tree for the repository, or can assist in translating the sheets into different languages I'd love to send you a box of goodies from my [online store](https://www.etsy.com/au/shop/makerqueenau) to say thanks.
+If you're an expert and help me put something together a skill tree for the repository, or can assist in translating the sheets into different languages I'd love to hear from you.
 Let me know if you're interested, email: steph@makerqueen.com.au

 # How to Make Your Own